 a simple yet bold graphic pillow that pairs perfectly with solid pillows,and is the perfect addition to our simple white bedding.

-So, here's how I did it:
+So, here's how I DIY'd my own version.

 First, you'll want to decide what sort of pattern you want to do.
 As long as it repeats, this diagram will work for any pattern.